TomPace101/nanopore_diffusion/notes.md

 What we want is a way, from the command line, to specify some subset of the requests in a file.

+_FEATURE_ Simultaneous requests
+We can do this now with doit's parallel execution.
+Then all you have to do is create a requestfile.
+But will this work with custom locators/folder structures?
+Yes, it does!
+Doit just executes tasks in parallel.
+The task definitions are still formed in series.

+But this won't work for running on separate machines.
+It would be nice if we could even support running them on separate machines.
+This would be a parallel request handler, in the sense that multiple requests could be executed in parallel.
+The handling processes would need to communicate, at least minimally, to see which requests were still available.
+The easiest way to do that might be through the filesystem.
+Which would mean those files would need to be on a place accessible from each machine.
+So that's a network location, such as my home folder.
+But they want to use their own input and output files on u1.
+Once again, then, it would be nice if the copying to/from u1 was handled automatically at runtime.
+So the handler has to be smart enough to do all of that.
+Some of those parameters it will need are separate from the requests you want handled.
+So we have a wrapping request, which points to a queue of other requests, and potentially holds additional information about how to run that queue.
+Furthermore, sometimes a request will depend on the outputs of a previous one.
+So we need two request queue types: parallel, and sequential.
+And a queue can contain another queue.
+For example, a parallel queue could consist of sequential queues.
+But what if, for example, I want to run on holly and the dlx, and one or more lab machines.
+They don't all have access to the same filesystem.
+Is there a way they could access something on the internet?
+It would have to be something they could not only read from, but write to.
+Like an FTP site, or a cloud drive.
+Which would mean storing the password for it somehow.
+The checkout process involves copying all the input files to the local disk.
+That means somehow mapping the locations from the central store to the local node.
+Copying back the output files uses the same mapping.
+That mapping has to be part of the parallel queue.
+The mapping equates a remote root location (which all input and output files must be underneath) with a local root.
+So the mapping is just a local Path and a remote Path.
+First, copy the input files.
+Then, form a new request with the input and output file locations replaced with their local versions.
+Run that new request.
+Then, copy the output files back to the remote location.
+That request is now completed.
+Mark it as such on the remote location.
+But how are the requests communicated to each running handler?
+It has to be a file.
+Or multiple files.
+Maybe a directory, which is searched for request files.
+Each request must have a unique name.
+Somewhere there is a mapping of names to states: unclaimed, running, complete, error
+Getting a new request involves updating this mapping, in a way that handles race conditions, so that no request is ever skipped or double-executed.

 # Formula derivations
 - _TODO_ NP linearization notebook